-In these terms Miranda and Miranda Hart represent a timely configuration of comedy and celebrity, offering audiences de-raced, de-gendered and de-classed entertainment in a period of widespread austerity.
+In these terms Miranda and Miranda Hart represent a timely configuration of comedy and celebrity, offering audiences a seemingly de-raced, de-gendered and de-classed entertainment in a period of widespread austerity.
 The Daily Express profile notes Hart’s mass appeal, quoting ‘Jack O’Toole, a 19 year-old student from Newcastle’, who claims that she is ‘must-see viewing on campus’: ‘“She just seems one of the most humble and genuine celebrities out there,” he added.
 “And very funny to people of all ages”’ (Roche 2012).
-Once again, this reiterated endorsement of Hart’s humility and authenticity – her lack of middle class pretentiousness – and her ‘universal’ appeal positions her as outside social categories; as, simply, a star who transcends the everyday.
+Once again, this reiterated endorsement of Hart’s humility and authenticity – her lack of middle class pretentiousness – and her ‘universal’ appeal, positions her as outside social categories; as, simply, a star who transcends the everyday.
 This configuration elides the labour of making television; Miranda’s ‘authenticity’ in Miranda, as in much of Hart’s television work, is carefully crafted and scripted – a ‘natural’ self which is laboriously constructed.
-In the same interview Hart claims, yet again, that: ‘“Playing Miranda in Miranda – I’m sure some people might not see it as acting but, I assure you, I am. … I very much see it as playing a character.”’
-It’s just not that simple.
+In the same article Hart claims, yet again, that: ‘“Playing Miranda in Miranda – I’m sure some people might not see it as acting but, I assure you, I am. … I very much see it as playing a character.”’
+This protestation offers a feeble resistance to the success of Miranda and Miranda, as Hart’s celebrity persona is fully aligned with her sitcom character.
+It is hardly surprising that viewers are convinced that this is an authentic representation of Miranda Hart.

+As I write, in November 2013, Hart is preparing for a first stand-up tour (which is already sold out at many venues) in 2014, and has launched an exercise DVD, Miranda Hart’s Maracattack, featuring new material and guest appearances from her co-stars on Miranda: ‘Take a firm grip of your maracas and laugh along with comedy queen Miranda Hart’ (advertisement in Metro, 20th November 2013).
+Hart has also guest-edited the November 2013 issue of Stylist, a free weekly magazine aimed at ‘affluent career women’ (Magee 2009).
+Hart’s issue calls on an array of celebrity ‘friends’ to oversee different sections in a ‘celebrity takeover’:

+Among other very special treats for you, I have the beyond fabulous Claudia Winkleman on travel.
+She was sent to write about Rio – tough gig.
+The lovely Lauren Laverne on food.
+And she baked a cake.
+With three tiers.
+Oh yes.
+Three cheers for her three tiers (word play – you’re welcome).
+And in a, what I call twist, Nigella is Beauty Director.
+Oh yeah, look at me thinking outside of the magazinery box.
+I hope you enjoy this special edition as much as we all enjoyed creating it.
+I have loved being Editor in Chief of Magazinery.
+I spent the week wearing trouser suits with padded shoulder jackets (child of the Eighties), barking orders at an imaginary assistant while clutching a skinny Frappuccino (which I always think sounds like a tiny Italian man), and finding the sexiest pose I could at my elegant desk (I only fell off four times).
+It was very much like Meryl Streep in The Devil Wears Prada.
+(Hart 2013)